Table of Contents

 In fact, even if drinking over your usual limits, your electrolyte levels won't be depleted by alcohol.

 On the other hand, chronic alcohol use can deplete certain electrolytes.
-These include magnesium, zinc and sodium.(1)(2)
+These include magnesium, zinc, sodium, phosphate, and calcium.(1)(2) Chronic alcohol use depletes magnesium, phosphate, and calcium, often linked to hypoparathyroidism and parathyroid hormone resistance.

 With that said, it doesn't mean replacing electrolytes will solve the problem.
 Next up, we'll explore why this is in more detail. more in the next section.